-The engine can be started with the emergency starter rope supplied with the tool kit.
+The engine can be started with an emergency starter rope.

-Remove drive belt quard.
+Remove drive belt guard.

 Do not wind starting rope around your hand.
 Hold rope by the handle only.
 Do not start the snowmobile by the drive pulley unless it is a true emergency situation.
 Have the snowmobile repaired as soon as possible.